 Geovette Washington serves as senior vice chancellor and chief legal officer at the University of Pittsburgh.
 In this capacity, she is the senior-most executive for legal and public policy matters at the University.
 She provides legal advice, counsel and support to the chancellor, the University’s Board of Trustees, University officers and other faculty and staff groups.
 She and the lawyers on her staff are also responsible for providing legal advice on a host of issues across the University, including athletics compliance, construction and other commercial contracts, employment issues, environmental regulation, international initiatives, philanthropic and other financial documents, student discipline, research integrity and technology transfer.

 Washington began her career as a law clerk to the Honorable Aubrey E. Robinson Jr., senior judge for the U.S. District Court for the District of Columbia.
 She then served three years as special assistant to Assistant Attorney General Walter E. Dellinger III in the U.S. Department of Justice, Office of Legal Counsel.

 The daughter of two public school educators, Washington is a summa cum laude graduate of Wesleyan College in Macon, Georgia.
-She received her doctorate from Duke University School of Law.
+She received her Juris Doctor from Duke University School of Law.

 Active in civic and professional organizations, Washington serves as chair of the Carnegie Museums of Pittsburgh board of trustees and secretary of the International Women’s Forum of Pittsburgh.
 She is also a member of the Pennsylvanians for Modern Courts Board of Advisors and a Senior Fellow of the Administrative Conference of the United States.
 Washington served as the lead for the Department of Commerce Agency Review Team as a member of the Biden-Harris transition team.